24: This show is full of characters who have taken up multiple levels of Badass.

-The Scoobies seem to accumulate levels of badass over the course of the show, particularly over the summers of 1998 (between season 2 and 3) and 2001 (between season 5 and 6), to compensate for the Slayer's absence.
+The Scoobies seem to accumulate levels of badass over the course of the show, particularly during between season 2 and 3 — and between season 5 and 6, to compensate for the Slayer's absence.

 The entire graduating class of 1999 gains a level in badass when they take off their graduation robes to reveal their arsenal of medieval weapons, prepared to fight back the Affably Evilmayor of Sunnydale who turns into a giant snake demon during his Ascension after he finishes his commencement speech at their graduation ceremony.

-During the final battle of Season 8 of Buffy in the hole in the ground formerly known as Sunnydale, Andrew is seen killing several demons.
-He takes another level when he drugs Buffy and puts her mind into a Buffybot he built so she can be protected.
+During the final battle of Season 8 of Buffy, which occurs in a giant hole in the ground that used be Sunnydale, Andrew is seen killing several demons.
+He levels up again when he drugs Buffy and puts her mind into a buffybot he built so Buffy can be protected.
 Naturally, Buffy and Spike give him hell for it.

 Harmony takes one in "Harm's Way," in which she stops a war between two demon races and finds and stakes the vampire who set her up for murder.

-Lorne's last scene.
-Interestingly, it is obvious that Lorne finds the act disgusting and demoralising; afterwards, he walks out on the team without so much as a goodbye.
+Lorne's last scene in Angel.
+It is obvious that Lorne finds the act horrible and demoralising and afterwards, thoroughly disillusioned, he walks out on the team without so much as a goodbye.

-The Senior Partners.
-Granted, it took them potentially millions of years; Illyria was aware of the original Wolf, Ram and Hart in her own time - but they were as ultimate evil as vampires are in the present day.
-It's immediately pointed out to her that things have rather changed in the intervening aeons.
+The Senior Partners at Wolfram and Hart.
+Granted, it took them potentially millions of years: Illyria was aware of the original Wolf, Ram and Hart in her own time — but then, they were only about as equivalent to the danger vampires present in the current day.
+It's immediately pointed out to Illyria that things have rather changed in the intervening aeons.